PoisotLab/2015_ms_datamining/ms.md

 that interactions between genera are not reported.
 To circumvent this, we queried the *GLOBI* database [@poel14] for each genus name, and retrieved all *feeding* interactions.
 For all *new* genera retrieved through this method, we retrieved their interactions with genera already in the network.

-The final metanetwork has 4310 interactions between 189 genera.
+This network has 789 genera, and a total of 9328 interactions.

+## Occurrence data and filtering

+For each genera, we downloaded the known occurrences from GBIF and BISON.
+This yielded 64763 point-presence records.
+Because the goal is, ultimately, to do spatial modeling of the structure of the network, we removed genera for which less than 100 occurrences where known.
+This seems like a stringent filter, yet it enables to (i) maintain sufficient predictive powers for SDMs, and (ii) only work on the genera for which we have "high-quality" data.
+Genera with less than 100 records were removed from the occurrence data and from the metanetwork.
+The final metanetwork has 4271 interactions between 188 genera.
 Given the curated publicly available data, it represents the current best description of feeding interactions between species of pine forests.
-A visual depiction of the network is given in *Fig. XX*.
+A visual depiction of the network is given in *Fig. 1*.

-## Occurrence data

-## Filtering
+In itself, the fact that filtering for genera with over 100 records reduced the sample size from 739 genera to 188 indicates how crucial it is that observations are reported in public databases.
+The type of analysis we present here is only as good as the underlying data.

 ## SDM

 ## Assembly